GeoRC: A Benchmark for Geolocation Reasoning Chains: Conclusion

 \section{Conclusion}

-Our analysis of widely used VLMs on the GeoRC benchmark reveals a wide 10 points gap in the ability of the best proprietary VLMs and best human expert to generate explainable geolocation reasoning chains.
-This gap stems from the widespread prevalence of hallucinations, geographical misattributions, red herrings, axiomatic irrelevances and omission of attributes with diminished pixel cardinality.
+In this work, we introduced GeoRC, a benchmark consisting of human-expert geolocation reasoning chains.
+By collecting reasoning chains from three experts following a shared annotation protocol, utilizing human-grading for calibrating automated evaluation methods, and measuring human-to-human scoring, we reveal a 12 point gap in the geolocation reasoning ability of frontier VLMs and human experts.
+Our analysis of VLM failure modes finds that this gap stems from the widespread prevalence of hallucinations, geographical misattributions, red herrings, axiomatic irrelevances, and the inability to recognize low-pixel-count attributes.
 Future work to enhance VLM reasoning must address these drawbacks by improving the vision encoding modules to focus on much finer image scene attributes and discourage post-hoc rationalization through reward signals during the training process.
 Generation of explainable and auditable reasoning traces will bring us multiple steps closer towards understanding the interactions of the text and vision modalities in VLMs and develop better VLMs for more complex cognitive tasks.